olivain/pyluos_codex/README.md

 robot.modules

 ```
-If the address raspberrypi.local doesn't work, try to connect directly to the ip address
+If the address raspberrypi.local doesn't work, try to connect directly to the ip address.